-Use a ruler to measure approximately 4 inches up from the bottom of your juice carton.
+Use a ruler to measure approximately 4 inches up from the bottom of your juice carton (a milk carton works too!).
 Make a cut line all the way around the outside of your carton with a permanent marker or pen.

 - Cut apart your juice carton with a utility knife or scissors

 Use an X-Acto knife or scissors to cut off the bottom of your carton.
 Once the bottom piece has been cut, remove one side (we’ll be using this piece to hold our nest).